This month, our May dates to celebrate from our cultural calendar travel the world with exciting and significant events.

 National Reconciliation Week commemorates two very important dates in Indigenous Australian history: 1967 Referendum and the High Court Mabo case.
 These two cases set precedence in beginning fair and equal treatment of First Nation communities.
 It established the beginning of respect, support and compassion, strengthening our nation and promoting unity.
 It is also important to acknowledge and address the history of this nation and to implement ongoing support services for Indigenous communities.
 Having been marginalised in the past and still in many ways to this day, this day brings awareness to the need of using qualitative and quantitative data to assess the efficacy of reconciliation not just through discourse but policies, education and legislation.

-Our Indigenous Infusion with Gene Blow is filled with rich history, experiences and storytelling of Indigenous culture.
-Sharing the origins or instruments, discussing significant stories and learning the meaning of art symbols, students gain a comprehensive understanding of Gene Blow’s Aboriginal heritage.
-Available in Queensland and virtual for all states, students are sure to enjoy an engaging and captivating program.
+Our Aboriginal Infusion is filled with rich history, experiences and storytelling of Indigenous culture.
+Sharing the origins or instruments, discussing significant stories and learning the meaning of art symbols, students gain a comprehensive understanding of Aboriginal traditions.
+Available in Queensland, Victoria, and New South Wales, and virtual for all states, students are sure to enjoy an engaging and captivating program.

 Vesak (Buddha’s Anniversary)